oylsister/Sourcemod-Store/README.md

 * **Loadout** - Players can have multiple sets of equipped items.
 You can switch between the sets anytime using the loadout menu.
 You can have specific loadouts for different games, different in-game (TF2) classes, different in-game teams or any combination of them.
 * **Distributor** - Every X minutes, all players that are currently connected to server will get Y credits (configurable).
 * **Logging** - The plugin maintains full logs of all errors, warnings and information.
+* **Trading** - The plugin that allows clients to trade items and credits between each other.
 * Custom currency name.
 * Custom chat triggers for the store main menu, shop, inventory and loadout.